About…

 This initial connection to women inside and their families has set me on a quest that has consumed me ever since-a journey to understand what is driving incarceration for Aboriginal people and what we can all do about it.

 I am not Aboriginal.
 I am balanda, pirinpa, kartiya, goonya, wadjella, all language names for being non-Aboriginal.
 I am a whitefella.
-It’s an identity I’ve struggled with all my working life.
+It’s an identity I’ve sought to understand all my working life.

 When is my idea of helping actually helpful, or am I doing more harm than good by reinforcing the existing systems of injustice and disadvantage and power?